-Oita University was established under a new system in 1949, consisting of the Faculty of Liberal Arts and Sciences (currently the Faculty of Education) and the Faculty of Economics, and was integrated with Oita Medical University in 2003.
-Now it consists of 5 faculties (Education, Economics, Medicine, Science & Technology, and Welfare & Health Science) and 5 graduate schools (Education, Economics, Medicine, Science & Technology, and Welfare & Health Science), and it has about 5,600 students studying on both Dannoharu and Hasama campuses.
-In September of this year, we held a ceremony and reception to celebrate Oita University's 70th anniversary.
+Oita University was established in 1949 under the national government’s new educational system reform with the Faculty of Liberal Arts and Sciences (currently the Faculty of Education) and the Faculty of Economics.
+Due to integration with Oita Medical University in 2003, the University now consists of 5 faculties (Education, Economics, Medicine, Science & Technology, and Welfare & Health Science) and 5 graduate schools (Education, Economics, Medicine, Science & Technology, and Welfare & Health Science) with about 5,400 students studying at both the Dannoharu and Hasama Campuses.

 The many challenges Japan faces include an accelerating decline in the birthrate, an increasingly aging population, the impact of global environmental issues, and disparities between urban and rural areas, all of which have created a severe environment for our university.
 These issues, in addition to changes in international conditions and the breakout of COVID-19, have impacted our education, research, and the life of our students.